TheWidlarzGroup/rn-emoji-keyboard/docs/docs/documentation/about.md

 The library supports skintone modifiers by default from 1.0.0 version.
 After a long press on certain emojis, panel with multiple options appears.

-### Performance

-We put a lot of effort into optimising and improving performance of the library.
+We put a lot of effort into optimising and improving performance of this library.
 The library's current score (based on RN-Perf Monitor plugin for Flipper): 90

 ### Learning resources